IgnisDa/Gitzer/README.md

 ### Prerequisites

-What things you need to install the software and how to install them

-    Give examples
+You will need the following

 ### Installing